1098-T Tax Credits

 - Students who are nonresident aliens for income tax purposes;

-- Students whose qualified tuition and related expenses are entirely waived or paid entirely with grants and scholarship.
+- Students whose qualified tuition and related expenses are entirely waived or paid entirely with grants and scholarships.

 What expenses qualify for credit?